×

 Is there a lot of diversity?
 Are people in La Libertad accepting of differences?

 "La Libertad is a diverse region, with a mix of different ethnicities, religions, and cultures.
 People in La Libertad are generally accepting of differences, and there is a strong sense of community and solidarity among the people.
-The region is known for its vibrant culture and its welcoming attitude towards visitors," remarked one expat who made the move to La Libertad.
+The region is known for its vibrant culture and its welcoming attitude towards visitors," commented one expat who made the move to La Libertad.

 William RussellWilliam Russell